NameTruffle/rawr-specification/README.md

 In this specification I propose a new protocol RAWR (Router assisting with relaying), for this protocol there are three guiding principles:

-- It should be based on inbound connections
+- It should be based on outbound connections
 - It shouldn't require punching holes or insecure protcols (like uPnP)
 - It should be flexible to deploy on legacy routers
 - It should be able to fallback if it can't do a full traversal